 To address this situation it is strongly recommended that the refrigerant in your Automotive Air Conditioner system is recharged completely within four years of the manufacture date and every two to three years after that.

 Getting your car's air conditioning serviced annually means you generally help prevention of costly breakdowns now and in the future - and a well serviced Vehicle Air Conditioning system actually saves you money because it reduces the amount of fuel you burn.

 Your car should be brought to a qualified workshop such as Windsor's Automotive on a regular basis to ensure the air conditioner system continues performing in optimum conditon as well as having the mechanics check the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are able to warn you about any items that may need replacement in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are able to warn you about any items that may need replacement in the near future or those that are already worn beyond repair.

 Windsor's Automotive in Bathurst are qualified to take charge of air conditioning repairs, services and regas on most makes and models.

 A car air conditioner system is composed of four basic parts - a compressor (Pump driven by the engine,) which compresses and circulate gas, a radiator like unit known as a condenser to redistribute heat and condense gas to a liquid, a heat exchanger called an evaporator to remove heat from the car and dehumidify refrigerant and an expansion device usually an orifice tube or a thermal expansion valve (TXV), (dependent on the type of air-con system used).